Sometimes I wish I'd never won US Open - Raducanu

 "You have to be on guard because there are a lot of sharks out there.
 I think people in the industry, especially with me because I was 19, now 20, they see me as a piggy bank.

 "It has been difficult to navigate.
-I have been burnt a few times.
-I have learnt, keep your circle as small as possible."
+I have been burned a few times.
+I have learned, keep your circle as small as possible."